ganggeai/imageClassService/readme.md

-simple imageClassService demo by flask with keras VesNet50 based tensorflow
+simple imageClassService demo by flask with keras VesNet50 based on tensorflow